-Returning to the gym locker room can be even more intimidating than returning to the actual gym to achieve that summer body.
-For good reason, too: There are a bunch of new faces (with the same idea as you) who don’t yet understand the laws of the land, which inevitably results in messy chaos, including unnecessary levels of nudity, excessive body grooming and lines for the shower that put theme parks to shame.
+Returning to the gym locker room can be even more intimidating than returning to the actual gym after spending nine months making excuses (my arm muscle was busted, I swear).
+For good reason, too: There are a bunch of new faces, with the same idea as you, who don’t yet understand the laws of the land, which inevitably results in messy chaos, including unnecessary levels of nudity, excessive body grooming and lines for the shower that put theme parks to shame.

-In an attempt to maintain order in locker rooms round the world, we asked Jonathan Jordan, award-winning trainer at Equinox Fitness, to set some ground rules.
+In an attempt to maintain order in locker rooms round the world, we asked Jonathan Jordan, a group instructor at Equinox Fitness, to set some ground rules.
 Do us all a favor, and tape this guide to every available surface.

 Shorten Your Showers

 “If there’s a line… keep your showers between five and seven minutes,” Jordan says.
 “Any longer than that, you’re going to get dirty looks from the long line of guys waiting around in their towels, especially during the pre-work morning rush.”
 This doesn’t mean you can’t kick back after a particularly tough workout — just do it elsewhere.
 “If you need more time to relax and unwind after a killer session, try the steam room,” Jordan suggests.
 Just be sure to wear a towel while you’re in there.